John-Allard/treemble-site/docs/diff-tip-names-in-a-csv-file.md

 ### Tips

-* After adding your names from one OCR method, you can first save the CSV, then load another tip names TXT file from a *different ORC method* then drag and drop the CSV you just saved and choose diff.
+* After adding your names from one OCR method, you can first save the CSV, then load another tip names TXT file from a *different OCR method* then drag and drop the CSV you just saved and choose diff.
 You can then focus on checking names where they did not agree.
 * A successful diff shows **no flags** and a green banner.